glacials/twos.dev/src/cold/apple.md

 The big one.
 I’ve been wanting to switch my email to a domain I control anyway, and iCloud+ supports that.

-#### Migrating {#migrating}
+#### Migrating Emails {#migrating}

 I don’t recommend importing Gmail archives into iCloud Mail; the experience was fraught with landmines and didn’t achieve the desired result.
 After starting from scratch several times and hitting new issues every time, I’ve chosen to live the life of searching in two places when I need something.

+#### Migrating Email Addresses {#migratingaddresses}

+To migrate email addresses I made a very tough decision that I'm still frustrated years later that I had to make, which was to change Google accounts during this transition.
+I wanted my email address on my Google account to match my true email address, but Google doesn't let you change your primary email address.
+You can add additional "contact" email addresses, but your account is still very much bound to the original address you signed up for.
+If you try to do this anyway, like I did, there are a lot of little knock-on effects.

+One is that accepting calendar invitations adds your Google account as an invitee to the event (confusing the inviter, who won't recognize it).
+And because your Google account wasn't invited by the organizer, joining Meet meetings means you first get dumped into a waiting room from which the organizer has to approve you.
+This is especially frustrating when the organizer doesn't show up, but the meeting is still happening.

+Google Groups also behaves poorly, as you'll get added to groups by your true email address but you'll join as a Google account, forcing your web-based replies to be from your Google account's email address.

-To migrate, I coopted ben@twos.dev from Google Workspace which I had only used for a little consulting.
-This caused a few minor issues and UX hiccups because Workspace Gmail behaved as if it were still my provider, but DNS wasn't delivering it anything.
+In my first effort to migrate Google accounts, I coopted ben@twos.dev from Google Workspace which I had used for a little consulting.
+This caused a few minor issues and UX hiccups because Workspace Gmail believed it was still my provider, even though a non-Gmail server was receiving my emails.

-I wanted my main Google account to match my main email address, so I tried to use this Google Workspace account as my new primary Google account.
-But many Google features don't support Workspace accounts, like Google One, family sharing, some security features, and (for better and worse) some types of data harvesting and therefore ad targeting.
+I tried to use this Google Workspace account as my new primary Google account.
+But many Google features don't support Workspace accounts, like Google One, family sharing, some security features, and (for better and worse) some types of data harvesting and therefore ad/search targeting.

-So, I tried sticking with my classic Google account and accepting that its email would always be different from my preferred email.
-I finally snagged my leg on two products: Google Groups, as Groups does not recognize alternative email addresses on Google accounts so I was forced to be presented as my old email address; and Google Calendar, as accepting invitations sent to ben@twos.dev would add my unknown (to the inviter) Google account email address to the event.

 I've now landed on creating a new personal Google account with ben@twos.dev as its primary email address.
 I needed to delete the twos.dev Google Workspace organization to do this, as it had claim to ben@twos.dev already.
-Signing up to Google without an @gmail.com address is a somewhat hidden option when signing up for Google.
-Beware that you can later "upgrade" to an @gmail.com account, but you can never change back.
+Signing up to Google without an @gmail.com address is a somewhat hidden option, but it exists.
+You just can't ever "upgrade" to an `@gmail.com` address, because that _does_ change your primary email address, and there's no way back.

+None of this would be so frustrating if there weren't so many things tied to my Google account, like all my Maps reviews, my Chat/Hangouts history from decades ago, and my purchased Play content.
+I really wanted to keep my account, but there's just no way to do that with a new email address without experiencing too many little hiccups to be worth it.
+The one thing I could smoothly transfer over was YouTube.
+Everything else was just as "walled garden" as you'd expect from an Apple product, just in far subtler ways.

 #### Daily Use {#daily}